If you’re an indie author, you’re also in the business of book marketing. Did you know that?

 Luckily, I can tell you how to make it happen.

-Amazon keywords.
-You may be surprised by how often they are under-utilized.
+You may be surprised by how often Amazon keywords are weak.
+Or at least lacking the strength for optimal performance.
 By using them correctly, you can draw potential readers to your topic and, ultimately, sell more books.

 But as with all tools – you must know how to use them correctly and effectively.
 And the “trick” here is understanding how you pull in buyers.